huangjianhuster/toolbox/README.md

 # A Toolbox
 a toolbox for md trajectory analysis, plot and others.

 ## System settings
-    bash
+1.bash

 ## MD trajectory analysis
-    python
+1. python
-    plot
+2. plot

 ## Others